How the Oculus Quest 2 made me fall in love with working out - CNN Underscored

 Before I dove into any games, I set up the Oculus Move app, which is included on the headset by default and allows you to track your activity and set personal goals.
 I kept it simple at first, with a daily goal of 25 minutes of exercise and 150 calories burned.
 Then it was time to play.

-I also worked up a decent sweat dancing along to Justin Beiber in Dance Central VR (thank goodness I live alone), and got my heart rate pumping in Blaston: a one-on-one multiplayer shooter that’s effectively dodgeball with guns.
+I also worked up a decent sweat dancing along to Justin Bieber in Dance Central VR (thank goodness I live alone), and got my heart rate pumping in Blaston, a one-on-one multiplayer shooter that’s effectively dodgeball with guns.
 But I didn’t really start feeling the burn until I turned to the more fitness-focused apps available on Quest 2.

 My first experience with high-intensity VR exercise came from FitXR, which offers a variety of boxing and dancing workouts that have you pump your arms and move your body to on-screen prompts.
 Even short FitXR sessions had me sweating a lot, and seeing the real-time score leaderboards as well as the avatars of other players made me feel like I was playing an arcade game rather than attending a gym session.
-FitXR regularly had my arms feeling sore the next morning as if I hit the gym for hours, even though I only played it in short 10 to 20 minute bursts.
+FitXR regularly had my arms feeling sore the next morning as if I’d hit the gym for hours, even though I only played it in short 10- to 20-minute bursts.

 But my best overall workout came from an app called Supernatural.
 Like many Quest games built to get you moving, Supernatural has you hit a series of targets synced up to music using two virtual bats.
-But unlike titles like Beat Saber or Dance Central, Supernatural features actual coaches that motivate you during your workout and guide you through stretches, as well as gorgeous in-game environments that transport you to breathtaking real-world locales.
+But unlike titles like Beat Saber and Dance Central, Supernatural features actual coaches that motivate you during your workout and guide you through stretches, not to mention it boasts gorgeous in-game environments that transport you to breathtaking real-world locales.
 Trust me, you truly haven’t lived until you’ve violently flailed your arms to Paramore while standing in the middle of the Sahara Desert.

-I’ve tried other exercise games before (including Nintendo’s highly popular Ring Fit Adventure as well as Fitness Boxing) and while they were fun, I still very much felt like I was working out.
-But the fully immersive games on Quest 2 give me that same feeling of zen I got from playing Guitar Hero in my college days, when the hours would evaporate as I became completely dialed in to the sights and sounds on my screen.
+I’ve tried other exercise games before (including Nintendo’s highly popular Ring Fit Adventure and Fitness Boxing), and while they were fun, I still very much felt like I was working out.
+But the fully immersive games on Quest 2 give me that same feeling of Zen I got from playing Guitar Hero in my college days, when the hours would evaporate as I became completely dialed in to the sights and sounds on my screen.
 The only difference is that the controller is my body rather than a plastic guitar, and I just happen to get really sweaty as a bonus.
 As such, I find myself often exceeding my time and calorie goals on Oculus Move, simply because I need to play just one more level of Beat Saber or Pistol Whip.

 Why VR is a legitimate way to work out